ArnaudGathy/cra-typescript-boilerplate/README.md

 ## Description

-This is a boilerplate project created using CRA TypeScript template, it includes packages that requires some sort of setup.
+This is a boilerplate project created using CRA TypeScript template, it includes the most used packages on new projects.

 #### Dev tools